OpenPanzerProject/Scout-ESC/README.md

   * To discuss the project, feel free to join the [Open Panzer Community](https://openpanzer.org/forum/index.php?action=forum).

 ## For Developers
 The sketch located in the OpenPanzerScout folder can be compiled in the Arduino IDE.
-First select "Arduino Nano" as the board selection from the Tools menu.
+First select "Arduino/Genuino Uno" as the board selection from the Tools menu.
 The sketch can then be flashed to the Scout using an FTDI cable or something like [Adafruit's FTDI Friend](https://www.adafruit.com/product/284) adapter.

 If you are building your own board from scratch you will first need to load the bootloader before flashing firmware.
 This must be done using the ISP connector and a device such as the AVRISP mkII or the USBASP.
-The bootloader used on the Scout is the Arduino Nano bootloader.
+The bootloader used on the Scout is the Arduino/Genuino Uno bootloader (in the Arduino IDE, under the Tools menu, go to Board, and select "Arduino/Genuino Uno" from the Arduino AVR Boards category.
+Next, provide power to the Scout, make your ISP connection, then again under the Tools menu of the IDE, select Burn Bootloader).
 <br />
 <br />
 <br />